dayofmythology/ase-prefun-test/README.md

 <img src="https://cloud-native-dev-usage-tracker.cfapps.sap.hana.ondemand.com/pagehit/cc-cloud-dev-fundamentals/prerequisite-test-nodejs/1x1.png" alt="" height="1" width="1">

 ## 🎯 Why?

 Cloud Development Fundamentals (Node.js) is a training for Development roles which have good knowledge in Node.js and its ecosystem.
 This little test, that should not take much time for a skilled programmer, gives you a first feedback if you have the required knowledge and skills to attend the training.

 ## 🤔 What if I don't know what to do or can't solve it?

 If you don't have all the skills yet don't worry, [you can learn them](https://github.tools.sap/cloud-curriculum/fun-prerequisite-test-nodejs/blob/main/SkillsAndResources.md#learning-resources).
 Have a look at the [prerequisites list](https://github.tools.sap/cloud-curriculum/fun-prerequisite-test-nodejs/blob/main/SkillsAndResources.md#required-skillsknowledge) and [learn the knowledge and skills you are still missing](https://github.tools.sap/cloud-curriculum/fun-prerequisite-test-nodejs/blob/main/SkillsAndResources.md#learning-resources).

 ## 🛠️ Technical Prerequisites

 For this exercise you will require the following tools:

 - IDE, we recommend [Visual Studio Code](https://code.visualstudio.com/) with [EditorConfig](https://marketplace.visualstudio.com/items?itemName=EditorConfig.EditorConfig) and [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) extensions.
 - [Node.js](https://nodejs.org/en/) Please make sure to use the **latest LTS version 16**

+  - If you need to manage multiple versions of `node` &/or `npm`, consider using a [Node Version Manager](https://github.com/npm/cli#node-version-managers) or running in a [Development Container](https://code.visualstudio.com/docs/remote/create-dev-container#_automate-dev-container-creation) using the [VS Code Remote - Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers)

 - [Git client](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)

 ## 📗 Exercise/Test